 Tests and Diagnosis

-For the diagnosis of sun spots the following may be necessary:
+For the diagnosis of sun spots the following may be required:

 Visual examination: The doctor may diagnose the age spots through the careful examination of your skin.